 Designated Support Contact: A contact with this designation has all the benefits of knowledge base access as well as the ability to login to this support site and access the full knowledge base.
 Support Contacts can also submit service requests to the Oracle Service Cloud organization.

 Note: Contacts with this designation must be trained in the use of the relevant portion of the Oracle B2C Service Solution for their position.
 If it becomes apparent that a contact with this designation does not have sufficient training we will work with the Contact Manager to assist in obtaining the proper training or to re-designate the contact in question.

 Knowledge Base Access: A contact with this designation can search our collection of knowledge base articles for troubleshooting and how-to type questions, in addition to Product Documentation and Tutorials.

 If you are a Contact Manager for your own organization, you can add and edit permissions for partners who work with you.
 Giving your partners permissions allows them to view, update, or create service requests on your behalf.
 This is accessed from the Site Tools page by selecting the My Partners link.

 Details for this option are provided here: Granting Partners Permission to Manage Service Requests

 If you are a partner, you can request permissions from your client/customers for yourself and others in your organization.
-Partners permissions allow you to view, update, or create service requests on your client/customer's behalf.
+Partners permissions allow you to view, update, create service requests or manage contacts on your client/customer's behalf.